McDaniel College

-McDaniel College is a private college in Westminster, Maryland.
+McDaniel College is a private college in Westminster, Maryland, United States.
 Established in 1867, it was known as Western Maryland College until 2002 when it was renamed McDaniel College in honor of an alumnus who gave a lifetime of service to the college.
 The college also has a satellite campus, McDaniel College Budapest, in Budapest, Hungary.
 McDaniel College is accredited by the Middle States Commission on Higher Education.
 The college owns and manages a shopping center and residential properties through its for-profit arm.

 History

 The college was founded in 1867 as Western Maryland College, and was named for the Western Maryland Railroad because the college's first Board chairman, John Smith of Wakefield, was also the president of the railroad.
 (Neither the railroad nor the Methodist Protestant Church contributed funds to facilitate the establishment of the college.
 Some contributions, however, were received from Methodist Protestant laymen, including John Smith.)
 It had a voluntary fraternal affiliation with the Methodist Protestant (later United Methodist) Church from 1868 until 1974; the adjacent but separate institution, the Westminster Theological Seminary, was a principal site for training Methodist Protestant (later United Methodist) clergy in the Maryland region.
 The ties with the United Methodist Church were cut over a court case in which Western Maryland and other religiously affiliated schools in Maryland were being challenged over state funding received by the colleges because of their religious ties.
 The other schools retained their affiliations and won the case.

 The college's first building went up in 1866–1867, with an inaugural class of 37 men and women in September 1867.
 Western Maryland was the first coeducational institution south of the Mason–Dixon line and was among the first in the nation.
-The school's original charter read that the school would exist: "For the benefit of students without regard to race, religion, color, sex, national or ethnic origin ... without requiring or enforcing any sectarian, racial or civil test, and without discrimination on the basis of sex, national or ethnic origin, nor shall any prejudice be made in the choice of any officer, teacher, or other employee in the said college on account of these factors."
+The school's original charter read that the school would exist: For the benefit of students without regard to race, religion, color, sex, national or ethnic origin ... without requiring or enforcing any sectarian, racial or civil test, and without discrimination on the basis of sex, national or ethnic origin, nor shall any prejudice be made in the choice of any officer, teacher, or other employee in the said college on account of these factors.
 However, Western Maryland College was primarily a school without minority race representation until the 1960s.